octobercms/docs/themes-development.md

 **homepage** | specifies the author website URL, required.
 **description** | the theme description, required.
 **previewImage** | custom preview image, path relative to the theme directory, eg: `assets/images/preview.png`, optional.
 **code** | the theme code, optional.
-The value is used on the OctoberCMS marketplace for initializing the theme code value.
+The value is used on the October CMS marketplace for initializing the theme code value.
 If the theme code is not provided, the theme directory name will be used as a code.
 When a theme is installed from the Marketplace, the code is used as the new theme directory name.
 **form** | a configuration array or reference to a form field definition file, used for [theme customization](#customization), optional.
 **require** | an array of plugin names used for [theme dependencies](#dependencies), optional.

 Example of the theme information file:

-    name: "OctoberCMS Demo"
+    name: "October CMS Demo"
     description: "Demonstrates the basic concepts of the front-end theming."
-    author: "OctoberCMS"
+    author: "October CMS"
     homepage: "http://octobercms.com"
     code: "demo"